 '''

 //COPY

 EXEC PGM=CSQUTIL, PARM='CSQ1'

-//STEPLIB DD
+//STEPLIB DD DISP=SHR,DSN=thlqual.SCSQANLE

-DISP=SHR,DSN=thlqual.SCSQANLE

-DD

-DISP=SHR,DSN=thlqual.SCSQAUTH

-11
+//

+DISP=SHR, DSN=thlqual.SCSQAUTH

 //OUTPUTA DD DSN=SAMPLE.UTILITY.COPYA,DISP=(NEW,CATLG),

-11
+//

 SPACE=(CYL, (5,1), RLSE), UNIT=SYSDA,

-11
+//

 DCB=(RECFM=VBS,BLKSIZE=23200)

 //CSQUOUT DD DSN=SAMPLE.UTILITY.COPY3,DISP=(NEW,CATLG),

 SPACE=(CYL, (5,1), RLSE), UNIT=SYSDA,

-11

-11
+//

 DCB=(RECFM=VBS,BLKSIZE=23200)

 //SYSPRINT DD SYSOUT=

 //SYSIN

 DD

 COPY WHOLE PAGESET TO 'CSQUOUT'

 COPY PSID(03)

 COPY ONE QUEUE TO 'OUTPUT'

-COPY QUEUE (ABC123A) DDNAME (OUTPUTA)
+COPY QUEUE(ABC123A) DDNAME(OUTPUTA)

 /

 '''

-Figure 94.
+Figure 96.
 Sample JCL for the CSQUTIL COPY functions.
 The sample shows two instances of the COPY function-one COPY to the default DDNAME, CSQUOUT; the other to DDNAME OUTPUTA, which overrides CSQUOUT.

 - 1. The queues or page set involved must not be in use when the function is invoked. - If you want to operate on a range of page sets you must repeat the COPY function for each page set. - 3.
-The function operates only on local queues.

-- 4. A COPY PSID function is considered successful only if it successfully copies all the queues on the page set. - 5.
+The function operates only on local queues. - 4.
+A COPY PSID function is considered successful only if it successfully copies all the queues on the page set. - 5.
 If you try to copy an empty queue (whether explicitly by COPY QUEUE or because there are one or more empty queues on a page set that you are copying) data indicating this is written to the sequential data set, and the copy is considered to be a success.
 However, if you attempt to copy a non-existent queue, or a page set containing no queues, the COPY function fails, and no data is written to the data set. - 6.
 If COPY fails, no further CSQUTIL functions will be attempted. - 7.
-To use the COPY function more than once in the job, specify different DDnames and data sets for each invocation of the function, or specify a sequential data set and DISP=MOD in the DD statements.
+To use the COPY function more than once in the job, specify different DDnames and data sets for each invocation of the function, or specify a sequential data set and DISP=MOD in the DD statements. - 8.
+You need the necessary authority to use the command server queues (SYSTEM.COMMAND.INPUT, SYSTEM.COMMAND.REPLY.MODEL, and SYSTEM.CSQUTIL.), to use the DISPLAY QUEUE and DISPLAY STGCLASS MQSC commands, and to use the MQSeries API to browse messages on the queues that you wish to copy.
+See "Syncpoints" on page 244 for information about possible syncpoint restrictions.